-The international alt-right has picked the wrong side in the Netherlands’ farm crisis.
+The international alt-right has picked the wrong side in the Dutch farm crisis.

-Former American president Donald Trump, French National Rally leader Marine Le Pen, Danish climate-change sceptic Bjørn Lomborg and media like Breitbart, The Federalist, Fox News and The Spectator may think they’re backing the little guy against out-of-touch political elites; they’re doing the bidding of Big Ag.
+Former American president Donald Trump, French National Rally leader Marine Le Pen, Danish climate-change sceptic Bjørn Lomborg and media like Breitbart, The Federalist, Fox News and The Spectator may think they’re backing the little guy against out-of-touch political elites, but they’re doing the bidding of Big Ag.

-In Areo Magazine, I point out the farmers’ protests against the Dutch government are funded by three of the largest animal feed companies in the world as well as dairy and meat processors.
+In Areo Magazine, I point out that the farmers protesting in the Netherlands are funded by three of the largest animal feed companies in the world as well as dairy and meat processors.
 They stand to lose the most from a reduction in livestock farming.

 Too many animals emit too much ammonia

 The Netherlands is the top meat exporter in Europe and the fifth-largest dairy exporter in the world.
 To produce so much meat, milk and cheese, it needs almost as many cows and pigs as people: 16 million.
 The country also has 100 million chickens and with it the highest livestock density in the world.

 Animal manure is the Netherlands’ main source of ammonia pollution.
 In the EU, only Malta has higher emissions per hectare.